 (Kayak Swim Test – University of Washington. http://students.washington.edu/ukc/lead_pool_session.php)

-4) Outdoors – Because the nature of this club is not strictly water related, not all members of the club are required to take a swim test.
+4) Outdoors Society – Because the nature of this club is not strictly water related, not all members of the club are required to take a swim test.
 If any trip is planned that involves water activities (rafting, canoeing, etc) or where the possibility of swimming MAY occur, all members taking part in the trip must swim test prior to the activity.

 a.
 Swimming related activities – see Recreational Swim Program Deep Water Swim Test

 b.
 Boating activities - see swim test for sailing